Home » Public Works » Projects » 1st Street Pedestrian Improvements

 Additional project updates and information will be published on an on-going basis.

-• Enhance connectivity and walkability in the downtown area by creating a seamless connection between Lincoln Park and the East Village Arts District
+• Enhance Connectivity: Create seamless pedestrian-friendly link between Lincoln Park and the East Village Arts District.

-• Repurpose the Blue Line Rail Car as a commercial destination, or attraction to further activate the downtown area
+• Showcase Local Transit History: Develop the Blue Line Rail Car as a destination to activate the Downtown area further.

 Draft Concepts